SChristan/TeamSpeak-3-Bot/README.md

 `afk_short` | `<channel_id>` | Channel-ID of the short afk channel.
 `afk_long` | `<channel_id>` | Channel-ID of the long afk channel.

-## Teamspeak Information
+## Teamspeak
+### Provided Information
-The bot provides various information about the teamspeak server, such as online clients and IDs.
+The bot provides various information about the Teamspeak server, such as online clients and IDs.
 All features can use these information, but should not modify them.

+### Events
+The bot is connected to the Teamspeak server and receives events from the Teamspeak API, which can be subscribed by the features.
+The bot does not subscribe to all events of the API, but only those that are needed at the moment.

 ## Features
 You can add any features to this bot, which should implement a static `start()` and `stop()` method.